 If you think the outfit you have chosen does not suit you, give yourself time to come up with a better outfit.
 Similarly, if your outfit does not make you feel good, then perhaps it is not the right one for you.

+So, what to wear to a church wedding?
 In summary, guests invited to a Catholic wedding are often told to wear clothes that fit under a formal or semi-formal dress code.
 These dress codes emphasize elegance, sophistication, and modesty.
 Besides all the do’s and do not’s, it is important that you prioritize your comfort and confidence.
 Ultimately, you would want to look your best while celebrating love and making new memories.